 Regulators should address each component and required controls separately, he continued, and then re-evaluate rules as the technology evolves.
 "There's no one silver bullet in managing AI risk," he said.

-While AI technology is still a relatively new field for R&D, early AI regulation could, according to some experts, prevent those using the technology from unleashing potentially harmful repercussions.
+While AI technology is still a relatively field for R&D, early AI regulation could, according to some experts, prevent those using the technology from unleashing potentially harmful repercussions.
 "We need regulations that are much clearer than … today," said Luca De Ambroggi, senior research and analyst director at global information vendor and service provider IHS Markit.

 The loss of jobs, the loss of humanity